OluwatobaOyagbemi/Iris-Flower-Classification/README.md

 By understanding feature relationships before training the model, the classification outcome becomes both predictable and explainable.

----

-If you would like, I can now:

-* Make this more minimal and executive-style
-* Make it more visually bold for GitHub
-* Or refine it into a portfolio-optimized showcase version

 Tell me the direction you prefer.